Build on Android

 Payment parameters

-Before beginning a payment, create a PaymentParameters object, which includes the payment amount, idempotency key, optional tip, application fee (if applicable), and the processing mode used if you want to take payments while offline.
-For the complete list of payment parameter values and details, see the Android technical reference.
+Before beginning a payment, create a PaymentParameters object.
+At a minimum, you must include the payment amount and an idempotency key.
+For the complete list of payment parameter values and details, see Android technical reference.

 Link to section